nens/threedi-docs/source/h_onedee_flow.rst

 In case of structures with closed profiles, in the equation of the energy balance :math:`h` is not the water depth, but the energy height.
 For structures having closed profiles, the transition of water depth to energy height is automatically taken care of in case the area fills with water.

 For robustness, 3Di schematizes structures as connections between two nodes, as can be seen in the third panel of the figure.
 This assumption implies that the water level on the location of the structure is unknown.
 To compute accurately the discharge over the structure, a difference is made between long crested and short crested structures.
 Both resulting formulations are based on Bernoulli's principle, but for long crested structures, frictional losses are computed separately.
-The methods to resolve the flow over these structures, ensures numerical stability without timestep dependence.
+The methods to resolve the flow over these structures, ensures numerical stability without time step dependence.

 Short crested
 ^^^^^^^^^^^^^